No-fly zone over Sudan-Ethiopia border area begins

 Salva Kiir, President of South Sudan, has announced his readiness to mediate between Sudan and Ethiopia in order to reach a political and diplomatic solution to the border issues.

-Tut Galwak, Security Advisor to Kiir and Chair of the South Sudanese team that mediated the Juba Peace Agreement between the Sudanese government and a number of rebel movements in the country, is currently visiting Khartoum.
+Tut Galuak, Security Advisor to Kiir and Chair of the South Sudanese team that mediated the Juba Peace Agreement between the Sudanese government and a number of rebel movements in the country, is currently visiting Khartoum.

-In a press conference yesterday, Galwak said that Sudan’s Sovereign Council President, Abdelfattah El Burhan, wants “an amicable and fraternal solution to the border disputes with Ethiopia”.
+In a press conference yesterday, Galuak said that Sudan’s Sovereign Council President, Abdelfattah El Burhan, wants “an amicable and fraternal solution to the border disputes with Ethiopia”.
 He indicated that Sudan's current presidency of the East African Intergovernmental Authority on Development (IGAD) will contribute to resolving the issue through regional organisations.

 Tomorrow evening, a campaign will be launched in support of the Sudan Armed Forces (SAF) in the Friendship Hall in Khartoum.
 Lt Gen Abdelfattah El Burhan, Chairman of the Sovereign Council and Prime Minister Abdallah Hamdok will attend the ceremony.